alan-turing-institute/probabilistic-programming-study-group/README.md

 * 2025-01-29: @sunxd3 will lead a session on BUGS/JuliaBUGS
 * 2025-02-12: @penelopeysm will lead a session on transformations of random variables in MCMC
 * 2025-03-12: @sheinkmana will lead an intro to variational inference
+* 2025-03-26: @RedPortal will talk about variational inference from an algorithm developer’s perspective
 * 2025-04-09: @phinate will lead an intro to normalising flows